-A money date needs to be a judgement free zone.
+A money date needs to be a judgment-free zone.
 That means no yelling, no making one another feel bad, and no inserting opinions on what your partner values.
 Don’t be afraid.

 Talk about Your Goals

-A money date is a great time to talk goals and dreams for your family.
-Dream big–become debt free, buy land to build a home, take a trip to Disney World next summer, buy a new car, or any other dream.
+A money date is a great time to talk about goals and dreams for your family.
+Dream big–become debt-free, buy land to build a home, take a trip to Disney World next summer, buy a new car, or any other dream.

-When you talk about dreams and goal setting together then you can work on creating a plan to reach those goals.
+When you talk about dreams and goal setting together, you can create a plan to reach those goals.
 Especially if you’re on the same page with your current financial position, then it will be easy to start dreaming together.

 Schedule Your Next Money Date

-Before ending your money date go ahead and schedule your next one.
+Before ending your money date, go ahead and schedule your next one.
 You need to get it on the calendar now so that it doesn’t slip through the cracks.
-Try to sit down the same day each month and around the same time so that it just because routine to have a money date on the second Tuesday of every month or the first Sunday in the month.
-Having a money date routinely is vital to keeping an open dialogue with your partner when it comes to finances.
+Try to sit down the same day each month and around the same time so that it becomes routine to have a money date on the second Tuesday of every month or the first Sunday in the month.
+Having a routine money date is vital to keeping an open dialogue with your partner regarding finances.